AdamBrodzinski/meteor-generate/README.md

 ### Collections

 Creates a Meteor collection in the `both/lib/collections.js` file.
-Collections are inserted into the `db` namespace, acces them with `db.posts.find(...)` Passing in `mgen collection posts` generates the following:
+Collections are inserted into the `db` namespace, access them with `db.posts.find(...)` Passing in `mgen collection posts` generates the following:

 `db.posts = new Meteor.Collection('posts');`